lubberscorrado/SimpleNetworkClient/README.md

 ######Parsing
 [Package](http://krobothsoftware.github.io/SimpleNetworkClient/javadoc/com/krobothsoftware/commons/parse/package-summary.html) `com.krobothsoftware.commons.parse`

 [Parser](http://krobothsoftware.github.io/SimpleNetworkClient/javadoc/com/krobothsoftware/commons/parse/Parser.html) is accessible by `NetworkClient.getParser()`.
-Any _parser_ that implements [ParserInitializable](http://krobothsoftware.github.io/SimpleNetworkClient/javadoc/com/krobothsoftware/commons/parse/ParserInitializable.html), may create the parsing components by calling `ParserInitializable.init()`.
+Any _parser_ that implements [ParserInitializable](http://krobothsoftware.github.io/SimpleNetworkClient/javadoc/com/krobothsoftware/commons/parse/ParserInitializable.html) may create the parsing components by calling `ParserInitializable.init()`.
 This will try to initiate them and ignore any problems.
-Normally, a parser component is initialized when needed.
+Normally, they are initialized when needed.

-`Parser`'s components may be retrieved by `Parser.getXmlParser()` and `Parser.getHtmlParser()`.
+`Parser` components may be retrieved by `Parser.getXmlParser()` and `Parser.getHtmlParser()`.
 ***

 ######More Info